 5- First Aid Supplies

 You can carry either a homemade kits or a store bought.
 Store bought kits range in size from ultralight to multi-day guide kits.
 When buying a kit always check the contents list to make sure it includes what you need and supplement if needed.
 Also, always check to make sure the items are within the expiration date.
 I have bought many a kit with all contents were expired.
-Also, I tend to pack a little heavy in this area due to being a guide and needing to carry enough to handle everyone else problems, plus being an EMT means I carry more interventions than most.
+Also, I tend to pack a little heavy in this area due to being a guide and needing to carry enough to handle everyone else problems, plus being an EMT means I carry more interventions than most.6- Fire

 In the event of an emergency fire is great for warmth, signalling, and psychological well-being.
 Always carry a fire starter such as lighters or weather proof matches.
 Make sure matches are kept in a waterproof container.
 I encourage you to always carry at least two fire starting device, one of mine is always a windproof lighter.
 Although we can teach you to light a fire with a bow drill, since we don't have to we encourage you not to.
 In addition to your fire starter always pair it with a fire aid such as fire gel, lint, or even a squirt bottle of alcohol.
 We are past the stone age, no need to act like we are still there.